Home / Designing Your Website

 Borders

-Borders is a global style approach that allows you to define the style, radius thickness, and color of the widget border.
+Borders is a global style approach that allows you to define the widget border style, radius thickness, and color.
 It enables you to customize the appearance of the border surrounding an element.

 It comprises: